owulveryck/blog/content/post/linearregression.md

 ## The computation and the result

-Here is a representation of the plot for one solution:
+Here is a figure representing the function for one particular solution:
 <center>
 <img class="img-responsive" src="/blog/assets/images/ml/trainingset_plot.jpg" alt="Training set with the function"/>
 </center>